Revive Love After Adultery

 While adultery is the most painful attack on the love relationship between a man and a woman, regaining confidence and love is possible.
 There are some basic guidelines to help revive a broken relationship:

-The most important factor to healing a couple’s relationship is regaining their relationship with God “Look unto me, and be ye saved” (Isaiah 45:22).
-As the couple draw close to God, He will heal and mend their hearts “he [God] hath sent me to heal the brokenhearted” (Luke 4:18).
+The most important factor to healing a couple’s relationship is regaining their relationship with God.
+The Lord says, “Look unto me, and be ye saved” (Isaiah 45:22).
+As the couple draw close to God, He will heal and mend their hearts.
+Jesus declared, “he [God] hath sent me to heal the brokenhearted” (Luke 4:18).

-Then, the couple should work into a constructive study to analyze and determine why the unfaithfulness took place and to regain their first love (Revelation 2:4).
-With wise Christian counsel, they may work on mending those weak areas in their personality “Remember therefore from whence thou art fallen, and repent, and do the first works” (Revelation 2:5).
+Then, the couple should work into a constructive way to analyze and determine why the unfaithfulness took place and to regain their first love (Revelation 2:4).
+With wise Christian counseling, they may strive to mend those weak areas in their personality.
+The Lord says, “Remember therefore from whence thou art fallen, and repent, and do the first works” (Revelation 2:5).

 In His service,